Trantorian1/obsidian-substrate/Intro to Substrate.md

 Substrate splits it's architecture into two main components components:

 - **a core client**, which handles network and blockchain infrastructure events.
-- **a runtime**, responsible for handling the blockchain behavioral logic, such as transactions, votes...
+- **a runtime**, responsible for handling the blockchain mutation logic, such as transactions, votes...

 > 💡Substrate's runtime is compiled to [webassembly](https://webassembly.org/) and directly hosted on-chain.
 This allows for a single source of truth which can easily be updated, as an alternative to more traditional forks on a blockchain.